earthstar-project/replica-server/README.md

 // That's it.
 Your replica server is running.
 ```

-If none of these configuration _quite_ meets your needs, it's easy to roll your
+If none of these configurations meets your needs, we've done our best to make it
-own using extensions.
+as straightforward to configure it to your liking using extensions.

 ## Extensions